+This article was originally published on 20 January 2021 and updated to reflected the latest information.
 This article contains affiliate links.
 DollarsAndSense may receive a share of the revenue from your sign-ups that goes towards keeping the site sustainable.
 You can find out more about our editorial policy.

 With global interest rates at an all-time low, it is getting harder to find a good place to park your money if you are looking for somewhere with decent rates and capital protection.
 Most of our previously recommended investments that provide guaranteed principal and returns are now yielding below 1%.
 Meanwhile, interest rates for high yield savings account are being cut one after another (i.e. DBS Multiplier in January 2021 and OCBC 360 in February 2021).
 In fact, we recently wrote about 5 reasons why a high interest savings account no longer make sense in 2021.

 Thus, Syfe’s recent launch of Syfe Cash+ caught our attention as a new entrant to the cash management account scene in Singapore.

 In this article, we take a deeper look into Syfe Cash+ and examine how different it is from other cash management accounts.

 On the surface, Syfe Cash+ looks like just another cash management account.
 Similar to other cash management accounts, Syfe Cash+ enables us to earn a higher interest rate either by taking on slightly higher investment risk and offers us a similar level of liquidity as bank accounts, allowing us to withdraw our funds with no lock-up.

 However, unlike bank accounts, we can’t use our cash management accounts to withdraw money from ATMs or make card and cashless payments.
 Additionally, the fund withdrawals are not immediate and will take about 2 to 4 days to process.